w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 **Data Lineage and Debugging**

-- The transaction log offers users a verifiable data lineage that is useful for governance, audit, and compliance purposes.
+- The transaction log offers users a verifiable data lineage useful for governance, audit, and compliance purposes.
 - It can also be used to trace the origin of an inadvertent change or a bug in a pipeline back to the exact action that caused it.

 ```sql